Colorado surrogacy laws & gestational process guidelines

 Determining Legal Parentage in Colorado

-A: No. There are no particular laws for parents outside the United States who complete a surrogacy in Colorado.
-It is important, however, that Intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.
+No. There are no particular laws for parents outside the United States who complete a surrogacy in Colorado.
+It is important, however, that intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.

-A: Adoptions after birth are usually unnecessary in gestational surrogacy cases due to the high availability of pre-birth orders.
-In traditional surrogacy situations; however, in certain cases, the non-genetic parent will need to pursue a stepparent or second parent adoption after birth.
+Adoptions after birth are usually unnecessary in gestational surrogacy cases due to the high availability of pre-birth orders.
+In traditional surrogacy situations, however, in certain cases, the non-genetic parent will need to pursue a stepparent or second-parent adoption after birth.

 Denver, CO